MLogdberg/mlogdberg.github.io/_posts/2018-05-14-API Management Template Creator Updates.md

 ## Support for Schema
-IF an API has schemas added to oeprations these schemas will be extracted and added to the ARM template, all operations will also have a "dependsOn" to the specific schema to prevent errors when executing the ARM template.
+If an API has schemas added to oeprations these schemas will be extracted and added to the ARM template, all operations will also have a "dependsOn" to the specific schema to prevent errors when executing the ARM template.
 The sample bellow is a simple schema that is added in the ARM template and referenced in the Operations section.

 Read more in the documentation: [https://docs.microsoft.com/en-us/azure/templates/microsoft.apimanagement/service/apis/schemas ](https://docs.microsoft.com/en-us/azure/templates/microsoft.apimanagement/service/apis/schemas)
 ```
 {
           "comments": "Generated for resource /subscriptions/fake439-770d-43f3-9e4a-8b910457a10c/resourceGroups/API/providers/Microsoft.ApiManagement/service/dev/apis/arkivet/schemas/5af038365b73730dd01453ad",